 Land Back is an Indigenous-led movement that means different things to different people.
-For some, it is about regaining access to, and governance of, lands where ancestors once dwelt before being forced to live on reservations.
-For others, it is about land repatriation, honouring treaties and spending time on the land.
+For some, it is about regaining access to, and governance of, lands where ancestors once lived prior to being dispossessed of them, often to make way for development.
+For others, it is about land repatriation, honouring treaties and being on the land.

 Systems of land governance under our current provincial and federal governments not only fail to set limits for industrial activities and development, driving wildlife decline and ecosystem degradation, they also exclude Indigenous Peoples from decision-making tables where choices about land use are made.

 The David Suzuki Foundation believes that land governance in Canada must change to recognize and uphold Indigenous rights and responsibilities, and to restore nature’s once abundant ecosystems.

 I think [Land Back] is really about the decision-making power.
 It’s about self-determination for our Peoples here that should include some access to the territories and resources in a more equitable fashion, and for us to have control over how that actually looks.

 Jesse Wente, Chair, Canada Council for the Arts